nomanshahid123/TransvitiTestProject/README.md

 # Assessment
-Tech: .net core 6.0,SQL Server
+Technology Used: .net core 6.0,SQL Server

 Task 1: Building a Simple API
 Create a basic API using ASP.NET Core that allows users to retrieve a list